 - Gaius in Rune Factory 3 forgets to eat or sleep when he's working at the forge.
-Raven mentions at one point that when she went to him for a job, he'd been working for six days straight and was close to collapsing.
+Raven mentions at one point that, when she went to him for a job, he'd been working for six days straight and was close to collapsing.

-- Not so much in the manga adaptation, the pace of which allows time for Sora to get some food.
+- Dr. Asmodeus of Subeta attributes his svelteness to this.
+Not so much in the manga adaptation, the pace of which allows time for Sora to get some food.
 Granted it's not all that much, but it's at least something.

 - Pokémon Gold and Silver's Professor Elm.
 His wife mentions that he is so busy with Pokémon research all the time that he forgets to eat.

-- In Tales Of The Abyss, there's a skit indicating that Guy is victim to this—he knows how to cook because he misses mealtimes when he's working on fontech, so he has to make his own food.
+- In Tales of the Abyss, there's a skit indicating that Guy is victim to this—he knows how to cook because he misses mealtimes when he's working on fontech, so he has to make his own food.

 - Due to Jade's canonical tendency to hyperfocus when he's working on a project, many fanworks apply this trope to him, as well.

-- Fujiwara no Mokou of Touhou frequently neglects to eat.
+- Fujiwara no Mokou of Touhou Project frequently neglects to eat.
 She's incapable of dying so theoretically she could go forever without food, but eventually the hunger becomes enough of a pain that she eats something.

 - Weird Ed, in Maniac Mansion, at one point mentions that he hasn't seen Dr. Fred eat in 5 years.
-Word Of God says it was to invoke this trope, but since Ed immediately mentions that Fred has been dragging bodies into the basement, many players (and Nintendo of America, in their infamous censorship process) thought that Ed was accusing Fred of cannibalism.
+Word of God says it was to invoke this trope, but since Ed immediately mentions that Fred has been dragging bodies into the basement, many players (and Nintendo of America, in their infamous censorship process) thought that Ed was accusing Fred of cannibalism.
 The NES version was thus changed to Ed saying Fred hadn't slept in 5 years, instead.

-- Which amusingly is made canon in Day of the Tentacle where it is revealed that Doctor Fred has gone without sleep for years by means of imbibing massive quantities of coffee.
+- Which amusingly is made canon in Day of the Tentacle, where it is revealed that Doctor Fred has gone without sleep for years by means of imbibing massive quantities of coffee.
 One puzzle requires you to get him to fall asleep.

 - By the third act of Dragon Age II, Merrill has become so focused on fixing her Magic Mirror that she barely leaves her house except to buy food.
 She does that so infrequently that Varric has parcels delivered to her doorstep.